medeirosjoaquim/typescript-socket.io/README.md

 # Socket.io - Typescript

 Learning WebSockets with the socket.io wrapper, writing a chat app with typescript.
+For now, just to test, it logs mouse movement in the browser and passes it to socket.io via message.

 ## Table of Contents